Porcelain Fused to Metal

 • And other restorations

-In conclusion, The Art Of Aesthetics dental lab believes that porcelain fused to metal restorations combined with high precious alloys are the best materials for a long (multi-unit) spanned bridge.
+In conclusion, The Art of Aesthetics, a high-end dental laboratory, believes porcelain fused to metal restorations combined with precious alloys is the best material for a long (multi-unit) spanned bridge.
 Let us know if you have any questions.

 • It’s been a pleasure working with your lab – the work is “always” just beautiful!!
 My patients and I appreciate and admire it.
 Thank you so much.